Frequently Asked Questions

 Video is supported during chat.
 Due to prioritization of audio data and audio processing, unlike most voice chat apps, video will be slightly out of sync with audio, but it's there.

-Additionally, as a very alpha feature, on all modern browsers and also Safari¹, you can record video.
-Recorded video has a variable framerate, so it may need to be converted before your video editor will be happy with it.
+Additionally, on all modern browsers and also Safari¹, you can record video.
+Recorded video has a variable framerate for synchronization purposes, and uses formats more common to browsers than typical video editors for pragmatic reasons, so it may need to be converted before your video editor will be happy with it.
 HandBrake is a popular, free option for such conversion.
-The format of the recorded video depends on the browser recording it: On Firefox, it's WebM/VP8.
+The format of the recorded video depends on the browser recording it: On Firefox, it's WebM/VP8².
 On all other browsers, it's Matroska/H.264.
-To record video, each guest whose video should be recorded just needs to press the video recording button and choose whether to send it to the host or record it locally.
-Video is synchronized with audio for easy editing.
+To record video, you simply need to select “record video” when creating the recording.
+Video is synchronized with audio for easy editing, but does not currently support the “pause recording” feature correctly.

 Both video chat and video recording are free, and do not in and of themselves affect recording cost.

-¹ For Safari video recording to work, you must enable the MediaRecorder in the “experimental features” menu.
-Because of issues with streaming downloads, you are advised not to host on Safari if you intend to accept video recordings from guests, and guests using Safari are advised to send their video recordings to the host rather than recording it locally.
+¹ Because of issues with streaming downloads on Safari, you are advised not to host on Safari if you intend to accept video recordings from guests, and guests using Safari are advised to send their video recordings to the host rather than recording it locally.
 Both desktop and mobile Safari are supported.

 Recording quality?
 What's that?